-AVIA 5960 Directed Readings in Aerospace
+AVIA 5960 Directed Readings in Aerospace II-Contemporary Issues in Mangement Theory in Aerospace

 This course provides an opportunity to augment or develop specialized areas in the aerospace curriculum as determined by the instructor.
 Students may elect to perform a special, directed analysis and or independent study in an area of particular interest.
 A detailed proposal of the project must be developed and presented to the instructor for approval.